 and fee agreement

+The JBA DBT Program is the evidence-based, comprehensive model of care.
 Participation in a DBT program requires commitment of time and resources.
 It is not right for everyone.
 DBT has been found to be very effective in reducing significant risk taking and unsafe or maladaptive behaviors when adhered to with full commitment by the client and their parents.
-Thus it requires a willingness to engage in all the components of the intervention.
-A thoughtful decision is encouraged before entering into this commitment.
+It is an intervention to target change in both the individual and their environment.
+Thus, it requires a willingness to engage in all the components of the intervention.
+A thoughtful decision is encouraged before entering into this commitment (see program components and length on DBT Components page).

 Julie Baron and Associates does not participate with insurance panels and therefore is an "out of network" provider.
 Clients are responsible for submitting invoices to seek any out of network reimbursement benefits.